Foshan

-Foshan (/foʊˈʃæn/, /USalso-ˈʃɑːn/; Chinese: 佛山) is a prefecture-level city in central Guangdong Province, China.
+Foshan (/foʊˈʃæn/, /USalso-ˈʃɑːn/; 佛山) or Futsan is a prefecture-level city in central Guangdong Province, China.
 The entire prefecture covers 3,848 km2 and had a population of 9,498,863 as of the 2020 census.
 The city is part of the western side of the Pearl River Delta megalopolis, a conurbation housing 86,100,000 inhabitants, making it the biggest urban area of the world.

 Foshan is regarded as the home of Cantonese opera, a genre of Chinese opera; Nanquan, a martial art; and lion dancing.